 Stockholder Recommendations.
 Stockholders may submit recommendations for director candidates to the Nominating and Corporate Governance Committee by sending the individual's name and qualifications to our Secretary at Voyager Therapeutics, Inc., 75 Sidney Street, Cambridge, Massachusetts, 02139, who will forward all recommendations to the Nominating and Corporate Governance Committee.
-The Nominating and Corporate Governance Committee against the same criteria and pursuant to the same policies and procedures applicable to the evaluation of candidates proposed by directors or management.
+The Nominating and Corporate Governance Committee will evaluate any candidates recommended by stockholders against the same criteria and pursuant to the same policies and procedures applicable to the evaluation of candidates proposed by directors or management.
 The specific requirements for the information that is required to be provided for such recommendations to be considered are specified in our By-laws and must be received by us no later than the date referenced above in "Voting-Procedure for Submitting Stockholder Proposals."